 Excellent focal length range.
 Afordable.

-First up is the AF-S Nikkor 28-300mm f/3.5-5.6G ED VR lens.
-This is a great walk-around lens that gives you a phenomenal focal length range of 28mm all the way to 300mm.
+The AF-S Nikkor 28-300mm f/3.5-5.6G ED VR lens is a great walk-around lens that gives you a phenomenal focal length range of 28mm all the way to 300mm.
 It basically means you can mount this one lens onto your camera and have no reason to take it off.
 It shoots portraits, street photos, vacation photos, landscapes, sports, and everything in between.

 Yes, the lens is a bit slow at the long end of the focal length range.
 It is only f/5.6 when fully extended.
-But then if you need to shoot sports or wildlife on a serious professional level then you are looking at the wrong lens.
+But for most photographers, this should suffice.

 This walk around lens comes with 3.5 stops of image stabilization.